baryluk/fnirsi-usb-power-data-logger/README.md

 -------------

 You can do whatever you want, it just simple text data that can be feed to file or a pipe.
-Import to program, spreadsheet, python, R, gnuplot, export to InfluxDB, Prometheus, Kafka.
+Import to program, spreadsheet, Python, R, Octave, gnuplot, export to InfluxDB, Prometheus, Kafka, MQTT.
 For quick and dirty work, one can use `awk`, `sort`, or my command-line program [kolumny](https://github.com/baryluk/kolumny).
 There are no limits.

 Also program is simple enough that you can modify it to directly process